 In private practice, Linda has represented clients in numerous consumer protection and financial and health care fraud lawsuits that have resulted in significant settlements and injunctive relief, including mortgage relief settlements for the states of Arizona and Nevada worth more than $1 billion.*

-At the forefront of healthcare fraud litigation alleging deceptive marketing practices of highly addictive opioid prescription painkillers, Linda serves as co-chair of the Manufacturer/Marketing Committee of the National Prescription Opiate Multidistrict Litigation and represents dozens of jurisdictions, including states, cities, counties, and townships in suits against opioid manufacturers and distributors.
+At the forefront of healthcare fraud litigation alleging deceptive marketing practices of highly addictive opioids, Linda serves as co-chair of the Manufacturer/Marketing Committee of the National Prescription Opiate Multidistrict Litigation and represents dozens of jurisdictions, including states, cities, counties, and townships in suits against opioid manufacturers and distributors.
 She continues to be lead outside counsel for the City of Chicago and Santa Clara County Counsel, two of the first jurisdictions to file in the current wave of opioid litigation.
 The opioid epidemic has resulted in tens of thousands of deaths and imposed burdens on public entities’ resources and departments that must address the drug addiction, overdose, and other related costs.

 She represents Hawaii and the U.S. Virgin Islands in litigation alleging harm or economic loss due to deceptive marketing of Takata airbags, the largest auto-related recall in U.S. history.
 Linda has also investigated major national credit bureaus accused of violating state and federal law by failing to maintain accurate consumer credit files, and nursing homes accused of defrauding public payors and consumers by failing to maintain enough staff to ensure the health and safety of elderly residents.
 She has also represented the U.S. Virgin Islands in enforcement litigation against an oil company that abruptly shut down, alleging it failed to fulfill its obligation to operate a refinery in St. Croix as promised in exchange for significant tax breaks.
 The settlement in that case is valued at more than $750 million in revenue and environmental cleanup.